The Importance of Identifying Signs of Mind Control

 “Ex-believers may feel doubly misunderstood and isolated.
 Family and friends who remain in the group, even when not overtly rejecting a former member, are likely to have limited tolerance for the views of someone who has repudiated beliefs that they continue to hold sacred.”

 This very much describes the situation of many baalei teshuvah, converts, and bnai Noach.
-In fact, regular people who make only one change after becoming fully informed, such as switching from a pro-abortion position to a pro-life position, experience this.
+In fact, regular people who make only one change after becoming fully informed, such as switching from a pro-abortion position to a pro-life position, experience rejection and limited tolerance from Leftist/Liberal family and friends.

 “Authoritarian groups undermine trust in one’s own judgment, and the former member may have a great deal of difficulty in knowing how to regard his/her experience of reality when it is no longer defined and regulated by the group’s teachings.
 Many feel a sense of despair in being unable to recapture the certainty that came with unquestioning faith in ‘sure and certain’ dogma.”